 European Chess Union

 The European Chess Union is the representative body for 54 national chess federations in Europe and neighbouring regions.
-The Education Commission of the ECU promotes chess as a pedagogic tool to develop the social and intellectual skills of children.
+The Education Commission of the ECU promotes chess as a pedagogic tool to develop the social, emotional and intellectual skills of children.
 The Education Commission was established in 2014 to lead the development of Chess in Schools across Europe.
 It launched a School Chess Teacher Certificate scheme to recognise school teachers who have the knowledge and ability to teach chess in the classroom.

 The ECU School Chess Teacher training course was designed by the leading chess educationists in Europe and is validated by the ECU Advisory Board which is an international academic panel with experts in disciplines from cognitive science and psychology to statistics and pedagogy.
 The certification was developed following the Declaration by the European Parliament on 15th March 2012 that Chess in Schools should be encouraged for educational purposes.